 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Syndication Stage – Summary
+WordPress Traffic System: Content Sharing Process – Summary

-Once you have your website and plugins set up and configured, all you then have to do is publish fresh content on a regular basis to automatically begin attracting traffic organically.
+Once your site and plugins have been fully set up and configured, all you need to do to begin attracting new web traffic is add great content consistently.

-We have created an entire email training series aimed at helping you never run out of content ideas for your website or blog:
+We have created an entire email training series designed to help you come up with endless content for your website or blog:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is covered in the next article in our WordPress Traffic System series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is explained in the next section of the WordPress Traffic Automation System series.